astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 Astronomer Enterprise v0.23 introduces Deployment-level permissions, a much-awaited feature for large teams running multiple Airflow Deployments on Astronomer.

-Users can now configure and be assigned 1 of 3 user roles within each individual Airflow Deployment - _Admin_, _Editor_ and _Viewer_.
+Within each individual Airflow Deployment, users can now configure and be assigned 1 of 3 user roles:  _Admin_, _Editor_, or _Viewer_.
 If you operate with production and development environments, for example, you can restrict a user's access to your production Airflow Deployment as a _Viewer_ but grant them full access to your development Airflow Deployment as an _Admin_ all within the same Workspace.
 Users who exclusively need Workspace permissions do not require permissions to any or all Airflow Deployments within it.

 This new permissions framework comes with support via the Astronomer UI/API and a new set of commands for the Astronomer CLI.
 For more information, refer to [User Permissions](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/workspace-permissions/).